xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 Mark: "We need to invest money in marketing people and finance people.
 We shouldn't be worried about our non-profit reputation.

-Needs:
-can someone reach out to Xinchejian, ask them about sponsorships?
-Grants?
-website
-Staff workshops?
-Need people to create content for Xinfab (pictures, workshops, written stuff) Need people to manage members (follow up, keep track of their membership, their machines) need someone to build price list need to put meeting minutes on wiki
-Lucio needs to discuss payment with Lemon (become paid staff) need open night for Xinfab

 Question:
 confusing line between Xinchejian and Xinfab?

-Keeping track of finance:
-Linnah & Sean
-set up a system
-Sean presents information to Linnah.
-Linnah helps in organizing part of it (generate reports).
-Sean is staff which means he will be in charge of receiving payments during open hours.

-Need a system better than our paper system (memberships, machine hours) Mark put it all on Excel.

 Lucio – the last thing I want is for this place to be like a school

-Brenda – (1) workshops (2) service (3) sell products of 3D printing

-Mark – print out CNC instructions in English (within 2 weeks).
-Lemon & Sean can translate.
-→ need to contact Spencer from Xinchejian.
-He's creating a wiki.
-He's already writing instructions for the CNC.

-Point person for website: Brenda ask Xinchejian people contractors friends

-Danny is in charge of temporary website.
-Will work with Lucio.

-If someone reserves a machine online and doesn't show up, they have to pay for the time anyway.

-Eva to send website requirements to Danny.

 July 6h – Lucio is leaving for a month.